California lawmakers poised to give consumers broad privacy powers

 The rights in the bill are similar to some sections of the European Union's new privacy law, the General Data Privacy Regulation, or GDPR, minus some important provisions.
 For one thing, it doesn't enact any new rules about notifying consumers of a data breach, which the GDPR does.

-What's more, the GDPR created the possibility of enormous fines -- potentially exceeding 40 million euros -- for companies found in violation, and called for a dedicated authority to enforce the law in each EU member state.
+What's more, the GDPR creates the possibility of enormous fines -- potentially exceeding 40 million euros -- for companies found in violation, and calls for a dedicated authority to enforce the law in each EU member state.
 The bill on the table in California does neither of those things.

 Damages paid to consumers top out at $750 per person in each instance where the law is violated, and the highest penalty per violation that can be levied against companies is $7,500.